joshknair/notes/java-projects.md

 ```

 ## 3. Customer API (Firebase DB)
-Convert the above API to use Google Firestore DB as the persistence layer
+Convert the above API to use Google Firebase DB as the persistence layer.

+See https://www.youtube.com/watch?v=ScsID2yPB8k to learn about Google Firebase DB

 ## 4. Products API
 TBD